joey-qytyku/OS-90-fixed/README.md

 The name was partially inspired by IBM OS/2, although OS/90 spits on the OS/2 orthodox layered design at every opportunity (seriously).

 The 90 was chosen because OS/90 was meant to be for 90's era computers.
 This is no longer the case, so 90 means nothing specific.
-(I simply found targetting an entire decade of hardware with a hobbyist operating system to be unreasonable.)
+Targetting a decade was not a great idea because the category was too broad and I could not narrow down what was actually characteristic about 90's computing to make a single OS based on it.

 Now the name means nothing in particular, but it kind of stuck.

 ## What version of DOS should be used?

-FreeDOS is recommended and is actually used for debug builds.
+Anything newer that 3.3 should work.

+FreeDOS is good but requires modifications.
+COMMAND.COM needs to be replaced because the built-in one swaps programs to extended memory and allocates a massive chunk for that, thus starving OS/90 significantly.
+There is no option to disable this behavior.

 ## Is OS/90 an operating system or an operating environment?